-Lauren Alexandra Haley is a professional violinist, violist, and music educator in Houston, Texas.
+Lauren Alexandra Haley is a professional violinist, author, and pedagogy expert in Houston, Texas.
 She earned a degree in Violin Performance from the Eastman School of Music, where she studied with Oleh Krysa.
 Accepted into both the violin and viola performance programs at Eastman, Lauren also studied violin with the late Zvi Zeitlin and viola with Phillip Ying (of the Ying Quartet).
 Lauren’s violin and viola teachers have additionally included Fredell Lack, Andrzej Grabiec, Levine Andrade, Irina Walters, Rodica Gonzalez, Lawrence Wheeler, William Pu, Marie Winget, and Nina Westbrook.

 Lauren has performed and recorded professionally in the London Telefilmonic Orchestra.
 While living in the United Kingdom, Lauren performed in venues including the Queen Elizabeth Hall, Royal Albert Hall, Liverpool Philharmonic Hall, Chichester Cathedral, St. John’s Smith Square, and Menuhin Hall.
 As a freelance artist, Lauren played both violin and viola in the Wally Fields Jazz Orchestra and the Thames Philharmonia.
 As a student, she was recognized as the Farnham Young Musician of the Year in 2008 and was chosen for a solo performance for the 2007 conference of the Association for Music in International Schools in Aberdeen, Scotland.
 She is a graduate of the International Baccalaureate.